10 Surprising Things About Greece

-What you will see is a small, covered, plastic-bag-lined bucket near the toilet, which some members of my family have wryly taken to calling the "honeypot".
+What you will see is a small, covered, plastic-bag-lined pail near the toilet, which some members of my family have wryly taken to calling the "honey bucket".
 The used paper - hopefully folded up on itself discreetly so the person charged with emptying the bin isn't traumatized - goes in there.
 The bin is emptied daily and the lid fits tightly, so the bathrooms manage to stay fresh-smelling.

 Despite Greece being a modern, vibrant country, apparently the pipes go back to a time when Agamemnon walked the earth.
 While the brilliant Minoans in Crete and Akrotiri around 2000 BCE had figured out indoor plumbing, possibly the whole "let's maybe make the pipes big enough to handle paper" thing hadn't been thought all the way through.

 So please don't flush the paper, especially in people's homes.
 It may cause them or the folks down the line from them an expensive plumber's bill.

 This one is really sad.
 The cities in Greece - and sometimes even smaller towns - have their share of beggars, homeless people, vagrants and the like.
 Many times it's Roma children, who are really hard to say no to.
 Sometimes it's a Roma mother with a baby on her hip, stopping by restaurant tables asking for change.

 There are arguments on both sides as to why you should or should not give them money, and this article isn't going to get into the politics and policies around this.
 Just be aware of it so you're not rattled when it eventually happens.